 To strike up a supplier relationship, you’ll normally need to upload your alcohol licences to the website and follow the respective steps to becoming a partner.

 Some suppliers will specialize in producing different types of alcohol.
-If you’re looking to sell wine, then use one of the California-based suppliers.
+If you’re looking to sell wine online, then use one of the California-based suppliers.
 That’s the wine country, after all!

 When it comes to selling alcohol online, there’s a lot of stiff competition.
 You need your business to cut through the noise, and learning how to build your brand online will help you do so.
 But what does it take to build a brand identity?